plerup/espsoftwareserial/README.md

 send bit timing can be improved at the expense of blocking concurrent full duplex receives, with the SoftwareSerial::enableIntTx(false) function call.

-Same functionality is given as the corresponding AVR library but several instances can be active at the same time.
+The same functionality is given as the corresponding AVR library but several instances can be active at the same time.
 Speed up to 115200 baud is supported.
-The constructor also has optional input buffer capacity arguments for byte buffer and ISR bit buffer.
+The begin function also has optional input buffer capacity arguments for byte buffer and ISR bit buffer.

 Please note that due to the fact that the ESP always have other activities